 In parallel with adding new infrastructures to its roadmap, ESFRI also carries out an in-depth analysis of the research infrastructure landscape in all scientific fields in Europe.
 The landscape analysis will provide a comprehensive picture of the existing research infrastructures of pan-European scope, including the national/regional research infrastructures that operate international open access.
 During this analysis ESFRI identified priority projects which are mature enough to be under implementation in 2015-2016 and whose timely implementation is considered essential to extend the frontiers of knowledge in the fields concerned.
 Based on ESFRI’s landscape analysis the Council of the European Union issued a document in May 2014 to advice the member states on focusing their available national resources on prioritised projects.
 The document recommends support for 15 projects at three different priority levels (See table below).

-To be aligned with the Council recommendation EGI should also focus its engagement and support activities on these 15 projects.
+To be aligned with the Council recommendation EGI-Engage should also focus its engagement and support activities on these 15 projects.
+Effort for this is available in NA2 (networking) and NA6 (services), with technical implementation activities taking place in JRA1 and JRA2.
 The below table provides a summary of these 15 projects (in the same order as listed in the Council document), together with ongoing and suggested activities for EGI for the better support of these initiatives in the next period.